Controlling Access to Service Plans by Org

 - Click Apply Changes.

-- If you are using Ops Manager v2.3 or later, click Review Pending Changes.
+- Click Review Pending Changes.
 For more information about this Ops Manager page, see Reviewing Pending Product Changes.

 For each org that you want to use the service plan, do the following:

 Log in to the Cloud Foundry Command Line Interface (cf CLI) as an admin user: